When to Call a Doctor for a Pinched Nerve

-(We should point out, though, that if you have a sudden pain in your left arm, it may be a sign of a heart attack—and warrants a call to 9-1-1 or a trip to the emergency room.)
+(We should point out, though, that if you have sudden pain in your left arm, it may be a sign of a heart attack—and warrants a call to 9-1-1 or a trip to the emergency room.)

 - you experience profound numbness or loss of sensation.
-(This could also be a sign of a stroke, so definitely go to the doctor.)
+(This could also be a sign of a stroke; another example of a symptom possibly requiriring urgent medical attention.)